 Check this out:

-Compare those to my favorite Christmas morning photo from 2015:
+Compare those to my favorite Christmas morning photo:

 The simple thing that made all the difference is so much easier than you think!

 5 Tips for the Best Christmas Morning Photos

 The number one most important trick to better Christmas morning photos is to stall your kids from opening their presents until the sun is up!

 The difference between that first dark photo at the top and the better images I've taken?
 The sun.

 It doesn't matter which camera you have, if there is no natural light in your living room your pictures are going to be grainy, blurry, or have artificial yellow tints from your lamps.